If you’ve neglected your mattress, it’s not too late to switch gears for the new year

 5. I will not neglect to treat any stains on my mattress and pretend they don’t exist

 The longer you leave an untreated stain on your mattress, the more difficult it will be to remove.
 Address it soon as you can to prevent it from setting.

-- Step 1: Blot any liquids.
+- Blot any liquids.
 If you’ve spilled liquid on your mattress, quickly blot up as much as you can with a clean cloth or towel.

-- Step 3: Repeat.
+- Repeat.
 Sometimes, one, two, or three rounds of gentle cleaning isn’t enough for stubborn stains, so keep at it.
-Just remember not to use too much water, or you’ll saturate your mattress.
+Just remember not to use too much water or you’ll saturate your mattress.

-- Step 4: Use hydrogen peroxide or laundry detergent for blood or urine.
+- Use hydrogen peroxide or laundry detergent for bodily fluids.
 Bodily fluids can be more difficult to remove, so try hydrogen peroxide first, blotting it with a clean cloth.
 Next, try a small amount of laundry detergent with a brush to break up the stain.
 Use cold water to gently remove the cleaner from your mattress.

 6. I will not wait until my mattress starts to smell funky before I clean it